 Travel from Athens to Amorgos

 Amorgos does not have an airport but is easily reached with daily ferries and high speed vessels.
 Athens International Airport (ATH) is the most convenient to arrive.
-We suggest visitors should arrive one day earlier in Athens or book a flight arriving before 14.00 so that they are at the port on time – most of the ferries to Amorgos leave at 17.30.
-There is one daily connection to Amorgos Island (except on Saturday during winter) from Piraeus port, Athens.
-Ferries dock alternately at the two ports of Amorgos Island: Katapola and Aegiali (closest to the hotel)
+Ferries dock alternately at the two ports of Amorgos Island: Katapola and Aegiali (near to the hotel).

 All options for your transfer from Athens International Airport Eleftherios Venizelos to the port of Piraeus: